nhsuk/rancher-elasticsearch-cluster/README.md

 ## Services deployed:

-- `es-master`: Elasticsearch nodes, part of the Elasticsearch cluster, one runs on every host that has an `escluster=true` tag defined.
+- *es-master*: Elasticsearch nodes, part of the Elasticsearch cluster, one runs on every host that has an `escluster=true` tag defined.
-- Justwatch [Exporter]: Exposes Prometheus metrics on the cluster status.
+- *es-sysctl*: Rancher Sidekick service, which updates the sysctl value for `vm.max_map_count` on the hosts running Elasticsearch.
+See [rawmind/alpine-sysctl].
-- es-client: Rancher cattle DNS service, which points the `es-client` domain name to `es-master`, for backwards compatibility with existing services.
+- *es-client*: Rancher cattle DNS service, which points the `es-client` domain name to `es-master`, for backwards compatibility with existing services.
+- *es-exporter*: Justwatch [Exporter] - Exposes Prometheus metrics on the cluster status.

 ## Deployment

-Deployment is driven by Travis (Dev and PR review deployments) and TeamCity (staging and production deployments).
+Deployment is driven by [Travis] (Dev and PR review deployments) and TeamCity (staging and production deployments).
 We use the NHS.UK [CI-Deployment] repo for deployment to the Rancher environment, this sets the following ENV variables.

 ## Environment variables